cspiegel/snavig/Blorb.md

 "replacement" is the ID of an image representing "adaptive" with the "current" palette applied.

+In addition, if there is any gamma correction information in the palette image (which effectively means the gAMA chunk in a PNG file), it should also be copied into the replacement image.

 The "Current Palette" should be tracked as in APal.
 Whenever a picture is plotted, the BPal chunk should be consulted.
 If there is an entry corresponding to the current palette and the requested image, the